MicrosoftDocs/memdocs/memdocs/intune/enrollment/enrollment-restrictions-set.md

     - **MDM** (Windows, macOS, and iOS/iPadOS only): Select **Allow** to permit devices running the selected platform to enroll in Intune.
     - **Allow min/max range** (Android, Windows, iOS/iPadOS only): Enter the minimum and maximum OS versions allowed to enroll.
 For iOS and Android, version restrictions only apply to devices enrolled with the Company Portal.
 Supported version formats include:
       - Android device administrator and Android Enterprise work profile support major.minor.rev.build.
       - iOS/iPadOS supports major.minor.rev.
 Operating system versions don't apply to Apple devices that enroll with the Device Enrollment Program, Apple School Manager, or the Apple Configurator app.
+However, while ADE enrollments using authenticate with Company Portal won't be blocked, the registration will be impacted if the device does not meet the Min/Max OS requirements set, and this will prevent the device from creating the Azure AD Device record used to evaluate Conditional Access Policies.
+The message **Couldn't map device record with a user** will be received after signing in to Company Portal in such scenarios.
       - Windows supports major.minor.build.rev for Windows 10 and Windows 11 only.
     - **Personally-owned**: Select **Allow** to permit devices to enroll and operate as personal devices.
     - **Device manufacturer**: Enter a comma-separated list of the manufacturers that you want to block.